Understanding your market

 Understanding your competitors

-- Have a talk with your competitors’ customers*
+- Talk with your competitors’ customers

-- Chat with your competitors – although they're your rivals, they're also your industry colleagues*
+- Chat with your competitors

 Watch for even the smallest signs of dissatisfaction – people will often stop buying/using your service rather than complain.